 Piper Professor Award

-Please note: 2019 Piper Professor applications should be submitted via the Faculty Requests portal, which will be available through September 23, 2019.
+Please note: 2020 Piper Professor applications should be submitted via the Faculty Requests portal, which will be available July 31 - September 18, 2020.

 The Minnie Stevens Piper Professor Award Foundation annually honors ten professors in Texas colleges and universities for outstanding achievement in the teaching profession.
 Each award includes an honorarium and a plaque designating the recipient as a "Piper Professor".
 All faculty members who hold current appointments and have had at least seven years of full-time workload assignment at Texas State University are eligible to apply or be nominated.

 The purpose of this award is to give recognition to teaching rather than to scholarship, research, publication, or administration.
 The university is permitted to submit one nomination each year.
 The foundation encourages wide participation in the selection of nominees.
 The Faculty Senate coordinates the nomination process.
 The Texas State submission deadline is in September, and the Piper Foundation will issue award notification in May.
 See AA/PPS 02.04.21